zkamvar/user2021/prose.md

 that better addresses the needs of the community, which leads me to my second
 reminder:

-> In The Carpentries: you belong

-Our values are what drive us and in The Carpentries, you belong, no matter if you have been working as a systems administrator for a university HPC cluster or if you have just learned to write your first python script.

 > We are always learning

-Last, but not least, I want to highlight that we are always learning.
-To do that, I want to you to look at this image of a small path worn into the grass between two paved paths in a community greenspace.
+I want to you to look at this image of a small path worn into the grass between two paved paths in a community greenspace.
 This is called a "cowpath" or a "desire path" and it's a very important concept in design.
 While the original designers of this greenspace intended for people to used the paved paths to get